The Answer May Surprise You. Trucking Accidents Can Be Quite Complex.

 Contact VanDerGinst Law

 If you or a loved one have suffered an injury due to a truck accident, contact VanDerGinst Law today.
-Contact a team that has extensive experience dealing with trucking accidents in Illinois.

 We have knowledgeable and experienced attorneys who can help guide you through the complexities of your case and help you obtain the financial compensation you deserve.